The Creation

 • that God and goodness are the only possible paths to permanent happiness and prosperity;

-• that personal free will sometimes involves choosing evil (at least, as long as evil is present in the realm in which one exists); and therefore
+• that personal freedom often involves choosing evil (at least, as long as evil is present in the realm in which one exists); and therefore

-• that our determination to abandon choosing evil, permanently, demonstrates the ultimate possible choice of eternal love of God.
+• that our determination to permanently abandon choosing evil demonstrates the ultimate possible choice of eternal love for God.

 In our present imperfect, perishable, mortal bodies of death, we are slaves to and prisoners of evil and the sinful nature (Romans 7:23-25).
-In our future perfect, imperishable, immortal bodies (1 Corinthians 15:53), with which we will be “clothed” at the Rapture, we will be free of sin (which results when we make selfish, evil choices) eternally.
+Sin results when we make selfish, evil, self-serving choices.
+In our future perfect, imperishable, immortal bodies (1 Corinthians 15:53), with which we will be “clothed” at the Rapture, we will be free of sin eternally.
 As such, we will be able to enter God’s new Creation (Revelation 21:1a).

 other issues